dana-ortiz/Student-Performance-Factors-Analysis/README.md

 ### AI Use Disclosure

 AI tools were used during this project for README drafting.
-All final code, outputs, interpretations, and conclusions should be reviewed by the project author before submission.
+All final code, outputs, interpretations, and conclusions are the work of the project author.